 The VC business, for a fund manager, is an orgy of rejection.

 The hardest are those where there was genuine chemistry and/or genuine admiration.
-But for one reason or another it didn't make the cut -- not enough traction, feeling the team wasn't deep enough, our inability to perceive a true global opportunity (this is a key criterion for Amasia), concluding that the situation had too much complexity for our small team to diligence.
+But for one reason or another it didn't make the cut -- not enough traction, feeling the team wasn't deep enough, our inability to perceive a true thesis fit (this is a key criterion for Amasia), concluding that the situation had too much complexity for our small team to diligence.

-Sometimes the reason is simply that we have too much on our plate and need to triage.
+Sometimes the reason is simply that we have too much on our plate and must triage.

 It doesn't matter that we were likely frog #48 in the kissing-the-frogs routine that founders have to go through.
 This founder made time for us, in most cases schlepped to see us, was courteous and graceful, and openly shared an incredible amount of information.
 She or he is owed respect.

 I don't always get it right.
 Occasionally we dawdle for too long, almost invariably because we are stuck on the fence.
-This is a rotten situation because I am violating one of our basic maxims: "a quick no is better than a long maybe".
+This situation is rotten because I violate one of our basic maxims: "A quick no is better than a long maybe".
 It happens no more than once or twice a year but that's once or twice too often.

 What I'd like any founder dealing with us to know is this: we're founders ourselves at Amasia -- in every respect.
 We know the cascading moral and economic obligations in all directions.
 We know the stresses.
 We understand, more than may be evident, and we empathize, more than may be evident.

 I've never fully understood what the phrase "founder friendly" means -- what I try being is "founder respectful", in all our dealings.